Jean-François Humbert

-Jean-François Humbert (/fr/; 17 October 1952 – 19 November 2025) was a French politician and a member of the Senate of France.
-He represents the Doubs department and was a member of the Union for a Popular Movement Party.
+Jean-François Humbert (/fr/; 17 October 1952 – 19 November 2025) was a French politician who was a member of the Senate of France.
+He represented the Doubs department and was a member of the Union for a Popular Movement (UMP) Party.

 In the 2004 Franche-Comté regional election, he solicited reelection as President of Franche-Comté but was defeated by Socialist Raymond Forni.

-On 21 September 2008 he was narrowly reelected as Senator.
+In the 2008 French Senate election he was narrowly reelected as Senator.

-On 17 October 2009 he announced that he would challenge Socialist President Marie-Marguerite Dufay and UMP candidate Alain Joyandet in the 2010 Franche-Comté regional election.
+On 17 October 2009, he announced that he would challenge Socialist President Marie-Marguerite Dufay and UMP candidate Alain Joyandet in the 2010 Franche-Comté regional election.
 Nine days later, he resigned the Presidency of UMP Group in the Regional Council.